Specifying Context-Sensitive Help Links in Word

 You can use TopicAlias markers that contain topic IDs, or Filename markers that specify file names, to create context-sensitive help.
 If your output format supports the use of mapping files and topic IDs, typically you use TopicAlias markers to create context-sensitive help.
 If your output format does not support the use of mapping files and topic IDs, typically you use Filename markers to create context-sensitive help.

 If you are generating Eclipse Help, you can also choose to specify a topic description for each context-sensitive help link your created using a TopicAlias marker by using a TopicDescription marker in conjunction with the TopicAlias marker.
-For more information about how TopicAlias markers and TopicDescription markers can work together when generating Eclipse Help, see “Understanding Context-Sensitive Help in Word” on page 230.
+For more information about how TopicAlias markers and TopicDescription markers can work together when generating Eclipse Help, see “Understanding Context-Sensitive Help in Word”.